HewlettPackard/oneview-ansible-samples/infrastructure-as-code/infrastructure-as-code.md

 ## Introduction

-This whitepaper and accomanying [GitHub repository](https://github.com/HewlettPackard/oneview-ansible-samples) are meant to assist customers and partners in provisioning physical infrastructure, under management by [HPE OneView](https://hpe.com/info/oneview), using [Ansible](https://www.ansible.com/) playbooks.
+This whitepaper and accompanying [GitHub repository](https://github.com/HewlettPackard/oneview-ansible-samples) are meant to assist customers and partners in provisioning physical infrastructure, under management by [HPE OneView](https://hpe.com/info/oneview), using [Ansible](https://www.ansible.com/) playbooks.
 These playbooks then can be checked into source control (eg. git) allowing you to treat infrastructure as code.

-Benefits of this infrasructure as code approach include, complete datacenter automation, consistant reproducability, versioning, and roll back.
+Benefits of this infrastructure as code approach include, complete datacenter automation, consistent reproducibility, versioning, and roll back.

 ## Setup

 You will need the [HPE OneView  Ansible modules](https://github.com/HewlettPackard/oneview-ansible).
 See the README for installation instructions.
-The playbooks for this example can be found [here](https://github.com/HewlettPackard/oneview-ansible-samples/tree/master/infrastructue-as-code).
+The playbooks for this example can be found [here](https://github.com/HewlettPackard/oneview-ansible-samples/tree/master/infrastructure-as-code).
 Or, you can skip the installation and run the Ansible playbooks from a containerized version on the [Docker Store](https://store.docker.com/community/images/hewlettpackardenterprise/oneview-ansible-debian)

 ## HPE OneView essentials